MohammadNazeri/my-educations/CI\CD/README.md

 ```

 In gitlab>CI/CD:
-* pipeline: check the pipeline
+* Pipeline: show the list view of all pipeline execution and their state (passed)
-* Jobs: the logs can be checked here.
+* Jobs: show list of jobs.
+Also, the logs of jobs can be checked here.

 ![image](https://github.com/user-attachments/assets/9d56574f-9231-4af5-8f06-5dd964a2c230)